 Making use of the psychology of colors in marketing and understanding its nuances can take your brand above and beyond.
 Listed below are some of the major colors that are used in marketing, as well as their psychological underpinnings:

 #1.
-Red: Red is perhaps one of the most widely used colors in marketing.
-Its intense appearance catches the eye of individuals and it is thought to increase appetite, symbolize intensity and passion.
+Red: Red is perhaps one of the most popular colors used in marketing.
+The psychology of color red in marketing has an intense appearance that catches the eye of individuals and it is thought to increase appetite, symbolize intensity and passion.

 In marketing, the color red induces a sense of urgency in the onlooker and targets impulsive shoppers the most.
 It is used by Target, Heinz, YouTube, Netflix and many fast-food chains like McDonalds and KFC.